 With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the error of taking their enthusiasm straight to the mall or appliance store.
 Until your keys are in hand, there still remain some hurdles to jump.
 Below you'll find a list of things to avoid during this critical time of your home purchase.

 Don't empty your wallet on big-ticket items You may be tempted to buy that new couch for the soon-to-be-yours living room, but it's advisable to avoid making major buys like furniture, appliances, electronic equipment, or vacations until closing.
 Your credit numbers could change suddenly if you purchase new furniture using plastic.
 It's also a mistake to make those large purchases using cash.
 Lending Institutions are looking at your cash reserve when considering your loan.

-Don't look for a new job.
-Consistency in your career history is a positive thing to banks and other lenders.
-Getting a new career before you apply for a loan may not affect your approval at all.
-But for some people, getting a new career during the loan approval process may bring concern and stymie your application.
+Don't go on a job search.
+Consistency in your work history is a positive thing to banks and other lenders.
+Finding a new career (particularly one with a better salary) may not change your ability to qualify for a loan.
+But for some, getting a new career during the mortgage loan application process might raise concern and affect your application.

 At Affirm Home Loans, we answer questions about this process every day.
 Call us at (972) 292-0448.